 When calibrating and monitoring the functionality of the devices and facilities used for testing (e.g. thermometers), the intervals stipulated by the manufacturer must be adhered to.
 If no relevant manufacturer information is available, the test equipment must be calibrated or checked in line with the company's own risk assessment, although at least once per year (approx. every 12 months).
-The measuring methodology of the various test devices must be taken into consideration.
+The measuring methodology of the various test devices must be taken into consideration (including measuring ranges and standard deviations, if applicable).
 The calibration or examination procedure is described for each test device.
 The results (incl. nonconformities, corrective actions) must be documented and clearly assigned.
 The measuring precision, reliability and usability of operational test equipment must be guaranteed.